Xonatron/Xonatron/README.md

 > "Life is difficult.
 This is a great truth, one of the greatest truths.
 It is a great truth because once we truly see this truth, we transcend it.
 Once we truly know that life is difficult-once we truly understand and accept it-then life is no longer difficult.
 Because once it is accepted, the fact that life is difficult no longer matters." ― M. Scott Peck"

 > "It is not the critic who counts, nor the man who points out where the strong man stumbled, or where a doer of deeds could have done them better.
 The credit belongs to the man in the arena whose face is marred by dust and sweat and blood, who strives valiantly, who errs, and who comes up short again and again, who knows the great enthusiasms, the great devotions, and spends himself in a worthy cause.
 The man who at best knows the triumph of high achievement and who at worst, if he fails, fails while daring greatly, so that his place will never be with those cold timid souls who never knew victory or defeat." - Theodore Roosevelt

+> "Yes, there were times, I'm sure you knew
+> When I bit off more than I could chew
+> But through it all, when there was doubt
+> I ate it up, and spit it out
+> I faced it all, and I stood tall
+> And did it my way" - Frank Sinatra

 ### Life Advice:
 - Be yourself.